-The Teacher Education Assistance for College and Higher Education (TEACH) grant program provides up to $3,712 per year in non-need-based grants for graduate and undergraduate students who agree to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
-Students may receive up to $14,848 for undergraduate study and up to $7,424 for graduate study.
+The Teacher Education Assistance for College and Higher Education (TEACH) grant program provides up to $3,708 per year in non-need-based grants for graduate students who agree to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
+Students may receive up to $7,416 for graduate study.
 Part-time students are eligible, but the maximum grant will be reduced.

 Current legislation has identified the following as meeting the definition of a high-need subject area for the TEACH grant program: Bilingual Education and English Language Acquisition; Foreign Language; Mathematics; Reading Specialist; Science; and Special Education.
 Failure to complete the teaching obligation will cause the TEACH grant to be permanently converted to a Federal Direct Unsubsidized Loan with interest accrued from the date the grant funds were first disbursed.
 Once a grant is converted to a loan, it cannot be converted back to a grant.

 To learn more about the TEACH grant program, go to www.teachgrant.ed.gov.

 To apply for a TEACH grant, contact Danielle J. Ballantyne, Assistant Director of Graduate Admission and Financial Aid at email@example.com or 410-617-5205.